mrabarnett/mrab-regex/README.rst

 * Zero-width split with regex.split (`issue #3262 <https://bugs.python.org/issue3262>`_)

-  Version 0 behaviour: a string won't be split at a zero-width match.
+  Version 0 behaviour: same as re module (no split before Python 3.7).

-  Version 1 behaviour: a string will be split at a zero-width match.
+  Version 1 behaviour: a string can be split at a zero-width match.

 * Splititer